lmc297/BTyper/archive/btyper-2.3.0-README.md

 ## Overview

-BTyper is a command-line tool that employs a combination of (i) virulence gene-based typing, (ii) multi-locus sequence typing (MLST), (iii) panC clade typing, and (iv) rpoB allelic typing to rapidly classify *B. cereus* group isolates using nucleotide sequencing data.
+BTyper is a command-line tool that employs a combination of *in silico* (i) virulence gene detection, (ii) multi-locus sequence typing (MLST), (iii) *panC* clade assignment, and (iv) *rpoB* allelic typing to rapidly classify *B. cereus* group isolates using nucleotide sequencing data.

-Additionally, antimicrobial resistance (AMR) gene detection was added in BTyper version 2.0.0 (released 2017-06-29), a function that can be used with sequencing data from any bacterial species.
+Antimicrobial resistance (AMR) gene detection was added in BTyper version 2.0.0 (released 2017-06-29), a function that can be used with sequencing data from any bacterial species.

+Most recently, an average nucleotide identity blast (ANIb) option was added in BTyper version 2.3.0 (released 2018-09-18)

 The program, as well as the associated databases, can be downloaded from https://github.com/lmc297/BTyper.